NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

     continue
 </pre>

-<p>We have here introduced a new language feature, a state variable.
-Our state variable <strong>moneyAmount</strong> generates an event upon surpassing the candy price threshold of $0.90.
-Note that nickels, dimes, etc. are actual physical objects that the sensors (generating events "nickel", "dime", etc.) detect and treat separately &ndash; they are not merely abstract amounts of money.</p>
+We have here introduced a new language feature, a state variable.
+Our state variable **moneyAmount** generates an event upon surpassing the candy price threshold of $0.90.
+Note that nickels, dimes, etc. are actual physical objects that the sensors (generating events "nickel", "dime", etc.) detect and treat separately &ndash; they are not merely abstract amounts of money.

-<p>State variables can be troublesome, and should be avoided unless utterly necessary as here.
+State variables can be troublesome, and should be avoided unless utterly necessary as here.
 This one is relatively harmless because the coin slot tends to force the coins to come in one at a time, so that no two clauses are trying to change the state variable at the same time.
 Even if they were, the addition operation is what mathematicians call "commutative", meaning it doesn't matter what order it's done in.
 But if the operation on the state variable were more complicated or involved certain other kinds of operations, we wouldn't know whether it was commutative.
 The order in which events occured and changed the state variable might matter very much, and we could get into big trouble.
-So avoid state variables whenever possible.</p>
+So avoid state variables whenever possible.

-<p>To simplify things, we've left out making change &ndash; our machine has to have one of those signs you sometimes see, "exact change only".
+To simplify things, we've left out making change &ndash; our machine has to have one of those signs you sometimes see, "exact change only".
 If the customer puts in a coin that pushes the amount from, say, $.80 to $1.05 &ndash; too bad, the machine eats it.
 If the customer puts in $0.90 (or more) and then adds more coins, however, the machine automatically returns the extra coins.
 The machine will also return whatever has been put in the till, if the customer changes her mind and decides not to buy the candy.
-Exercise for the reader: verify for yourself that the above behavior descriptions are correct as the code is written.</p>
+Exercise for the reader: verify for yourself that the above behavior descriptions are correct as the code is written.

-<p><strong>RedirectNewCoinsTo(returnTill)</strong> causes any further coins to drop into the return chute instead of onto the sensor that triggers the above events.
-The reader must here imagine what the mechanism looks like, as part of the behavior is "encoded" in its mechaninism rather than explitly in this statement.</p>
+**RedirectNewCoinsTo(returnTill)** causes any further coins to drop into the return chute instead of onto the sensor that triggers the above events.
+The reader must here imagine what the mechanism looks like, as part of the behavior is "encoded" in its mechaninism rather than explitly in this statement.

-<p>Think of the nested contracts and rights as an upside-down tree &ndash; a hierarchy of nested clauses.
+Think of the nested contracts and rights as an upside-down tree &ndash; a hierarchy of nested clauses.
 Events propagate from up from the "leaves" of the tree towards the "root" at the top.
-They are caught by the first <strong>when event</strong> they encounter for that event.
-In this case, once we enter the <strong>when threshold()</strong> clause, the <strong>when (nickel | dime | quarter)</strong> clause overrides the <strong>when(nickel)</strong> and so on clauses above them.</p>
+They are caught by the first **when event** they encounter for that event.
+In this case, once we enter the **when threshold()** clause, the **when (nickel | dime | quarter)** clause overrides the **when(nickel)** and so on clauses above them.

-<p>Like a perpetuity, our vending machine has no scheduled time or condition where it stops performing &ndash; therefore we have a <strong>continue</strong> statement to overrid the implicit <strong>then terminate</strong> on the last line.</p>
+Like a perpetuity, our vending machine has no scheduled time or condition where it stops performing &ndash; therefore we have a **continue** statement to overrid the implicit **then terminate** on the last line.

-<p>Alas, neither I nor real world candy machine makers have any code to solve the case where the candy gets stuck in the machine.</p>
+Alas, neither I nor real world candy machine makers have any code to solve the case where the candy gets stuck in the machine.

-<p>The above is a transcription of machine behavior.
+The above is a transcription of machine behavior.
 Now we make it even more like a contract.
 Here we incorporate the customer and his choices, which implicitly generated the coin events in the code above &ndash; here the coins are rights of the Holder.
-Thinking more about the party, rather than the machine, allows us to recognize that at each step the customer wants feedback on how much money they have put in, thus <strong>to Counterparty display(moneyAmount)</strong>.
+Thinking more about the party, rather than the machine, allows us to recognize that at each step the customer wants feedback on how much money they have put in, thus **to Counterparty display(moneyAmount)**.
 This display is done by the Holder (the vending machine as an agent of the vendor) as a right of the Counterparty (the customer).
-To enable better customer choice, we add a new construct to our language: <strong>choiceOf(agent, right)</strong> which allows the customer multiple choice, based on which right they wish to transfer to the agent's counterparty (here the vending machine, the Holder).</p>
+To enable better customer choice, we add a new construct to our language: **choiceOf(agent, right)** which allows the customer multiple choice, based on which right they wish to transfer to the agent's counterparty (here the vending machine, the Holder).

 <pre>
 sellCandy(candyPrice = $0.90) =